 - The famous old Amtrak bubble car, where you sit inside a glass dome and you can enjoy the full view of your surroundings.

 Amtrak is my cheapest way home, and also my favorite.
 Flight is obviously the most time-efficient way of travel, but you don’t see any of the places you’re passing by.
-I like the connection to my surroundings that I get on the train.
+With Amtrak, you can enjoy the ease of slow travel and connection to your surroundings.

-Flying may cut time but taking the train cuts emissions.
+Flying may cut time, but taking the train cuts emissions.
 Between the four most common methods of travel transportation – plane, train, car and bus – flying has largest carbon footprint.
-The smallest footprint of these methods is bus or electric car.
+Remove travel’s largest carbon contributor by taking the train instead of flying.

 I hope this was helpful to anyone contemplating train travel or just those who are curious.
 Comment with any questions and I’ll do my best to answer!